Easy Delivery Co.: Characters Guide – Full Verifiable Roster

 Advertisement

 • How you get them: Available from the start.
-This is the default and currently only confirmed player-character.
+There is nothing to unlock — this is the only courier you ever control.

-• What they do: Deliver packages, move between towns, and serve as the social bridge between residents.
+• What they do: Deliver packages between towns and act as the social link between every resident you meet.

 Screenshot from Easy Delivery Co.